 Appearance and cost savings move the needle toward drywall returns rather than casing and wood extension jambs

-In Northeast, you don’t often see drywall returns except on commercial and multifamily housing and apartments.
-Twenty years ago, I used drywall returns on the windows and doors in my own house as an experiment.
-I ended up applying casing around the opening, but beneath is still the drywall on the wall and the drywall extension jambs.
-On seven patio doors and 24 windows there is only one small crack in a drywall return.
-And despite concerns by other contractors that the corners of the drywall door extensions and window extensions wouldn’t be durable enough to handle use, the results have shown their concerns were unfounded.
+In Northeast, you don’t often see drywall returns except on commercial and multifamily housing.
+But 20 years ago, I experimented with drywall returns on the windows and doors in my own house.
+I ended up applying casing around the openings, but the drywall is still there.
+And on seven patio doors and 24 windows, there is only one small crack in a drywall return.
+Despite concerns I heard from other contractors that corners of drywall door extensions and window extensions wouldn’t be durable, the results have shown their concerns were unfounded.

-So, after the windows were installed and air-Sealed, Bruce took scrap rips of 1/2-in. and 5/8-in. sheathing and a few shims and padded the perimeter of each opening so that 1/2-in. drywall strips would slip precisely behind the window jamb with a minimal gap (<1/8 in.).
+So, after the windows were installed and air-sealed, Bruce took scrap rips of 1/2-in. and 5/8-in. sheathing and a few shims and padded the perimeter of each opening so that 1/2-in. drywall strips would slip precisely behind the window jamb with a minimal gap (<1/8 in.).
 It took him about five hours to pad out all the windows.

 I cut and bedded No-Coat drywall bead at the head and sides of the openings, then finished the compounding with a second coat.
 We didn’t apply drywall to the bottom.
 Instead, Bruce cut and installed MDF sill pieces with a 1/2-in. projection.